Oklahoma football assistant Cale Gundy resigns after saying 'hurtful' word in film session

 Oklahoma football assistant Cale Gundy resigned late Sunday night.
 In a statement, he said he inadvertently said a "hurtful" word in a meeting.

-Longtime Oklahoma assistant coach Cale Gundy resigned Sunday night, saying that he read aloud "a word that I should never -- under..
+Longtime Oklahoma football assistant coach Cale Gundy resigned Sunday night, saying that he read aloud "a word that I should never..